Sonchus oleraceus: Etymology

-This plant is considered an invasive species in many parts of the world, where it is found mostly in disturbed areas.
+Invasiveness

+Annual sowthistle is considered an invasive species due to its rapid growth, prolific seed production, and wide dispersal.
+The plant thrives in disturbed environments, such as roadsides and agricultural fields, spreading aggressively through wind-dispersed seeds.
+It forms dense populations that outcompete native vegetation by quickly establishing in open areas, particularly after soil disturbance.
+Sowthistle's resilience to various soil types and its ability to reseed itself make it difficult to control in many regions.

 In Australia it is a common and widespread invasive species, with large infestations a serious problem in crops.

-Cuisine
+Uses

-Leaves are eaten as salad greens or cooked like spinach.
+The leaves are eaten as salad greens or cooked like spinach.
 This is one of the species used in Chinese cuisine as kŭcài (苦菜; lit. bitter vegetable).
 The younger leaves are less bitter and better to eat raw.
 Steaming can remove the bitterness of older leaves.
 The younger roots are also edible and can suffice as a coffee substitute.

-Nutritive qualities
+Nutrition

-Nutritional analysis reveals 30 – 40 mg of vitamin C per 100g, 1.2% protein, 0.3% fat, 2.4% carbohydrate.
-Leaf dry matter analysis per 100g (likely to vary with growing conditions) shows: 45g Carbohydrate, 28g protein, 22g ash, 5.9g fibre, 4.5g fat; in all, providing 265 calories.
+Nutritional analysis reveals 30–40 mg of vitamin C per 100g of plant, 1.2% protein, 0.3% fat, 2.4% carbohydrate.
+Leaf dry matter analysis per 100 g (likely to vary with growing conditions) shows: 45 g carbohydrate, 28 g protein, 22 g ash, 5.9 g fibre, 4.5 g fat; in all, providing 265 calories.